 Brushing their teeth also leads to a healthier dog.
 It prevents tooth rot and gets rid of tartar and other harmful bacteria.
 It allows you to check for and prevent gingivitis and gum disease.
 Dogs get toothaches just as people do; it is just harder to tell.
 Keeping up with their dental care is beneficial for maximizing their lifespan.

 Exercise also plays a key role in any dog’s health.
 Not only does it play into weight management, but it aids in heart health as well.
 Make sure you are getting out for walks daily.
 Walks not only give your dog physical exercise it also mentally stimulates them.
 It allows your dog to socialize and become accustomed to strange sights, smells, and sounds.
 On rainy days, consider stimulating your dog’s mind by working on tricks or commands.
 There are many ways to give your dog the brain activity they need.

-Dog Health-Related Info: How To Detect and Treat Cushing’s Disease in Your Goldendoodle and Rare Dog Diseases Every Owner Should Know.
+Dog Health-Related Info: Rare Dog Diseases Every Owner Should Know.